Qatari art

 The modern Qatari art movement emerged in the mid-20th century, as a result of the new-found wealth acquired from oil exports and the subsequent modernization of Qatari society.
-Historically, due to Islam's non-inclusive stance of depictions of sentient beings in visual arts, traditional figurative art historically played an insignificant role in the country's culture.
-Instead, art was expressed through other visual art forms and crafts such as weaving, calligraphy, dhow ornamentation, and architecture.
+Due to Islam's non-inclusive stance of depictions of sentient beings in visual arts, traditional figurative art was not a feature of Qatari art, which focused on other visual art forms and crafts such as weaving, calligraphy, dhow ornamentation, and architecture.

 Qatar's artistic identity began expanding in the mid-20th century with the introduction of formal visual arts education and the emergence of a local community of painters and sculptors.
 Since the early 2000s, state institutions such as Qatar Museums have played a primary role in the arts, commissioning public artworks, and hosting international exhibitions.
 Doha's museums, galleries, and festivals have positioned it as a regional center for art.

-History
+Historical overview

-Historically, figurative art was not a feature of Qatari society due to Islamic traditions, and as a result, illustrative art forms such as paintings and drawings were rare.
+Historically, figurative art was not a feature of Qatari society due to restrictions placed by Islamic traditions, and as a result, illustrative art forms such as paintings and drawings were rare.
 Instead, other visual art forms such as architecture, calligraphy and textiles were more highly valued.
 However, during the oil boom in the 1950s and 1960s, figurative art began to gain popularity, with common themes focusing on Islamic and Arabic heritage.

 1950s–1980s: Emergence of modern art movement

 The Ministry of Education played a significant role in promoting art education in the 1950s by integrating it into the school curriculum and providing facilities for art workshops.
 In this vein, the ministry developed plans and programs to improve art teaching methods.
 Additionally, it organized both local and national art exhibitions and provided educational resources such as films showcasing famous artists' works and various artistic techniques.
 Art education textbooks focusing on art appreciation, art history, and teaching methods were also introduced to teacher training institutes.
 The first nation-wide student art exhibition was held in 1961.

-The Al Jasrah neighborhood, located near the well-known Souq Waqif, was the hub of Qatari cultural life in the 1950s.
-It was home to significant families closely linked to the rulers and other tribes, and it became a meeting place for several artists, including: Jassim Zaini (1943–2012), who is often regarded as the founder of the modern art movement, Yousef Ahmad, Hassan Al Mulla, Ali Hassan, Salman Al-Malik, and Mohammed Al-Jaida, among others.
-Their shared passion for art would, many years later, lead to the establishment of the first art group in Qatar, The Three Friends, followed by the Qatar Fine Arts Society.
+The Al Jasrah neighborhood, near Souq Waqif, was Qatar's cultural hub in the 1950s and onward.
+It was home to families closely linked to the rulers and prominent tribes, and it became a meeting place for several artists, including: Jassim Zaini (1943–2012), who is often regarded as the founder of the modern art movement, Yousef Ahmad, Hassan Al Mulla, Ali Hassan, Salman Al-Malik, and Mohammed Al-Jaida, among others.
+Collaboratively, they would eventually establish the first art groups in Qatar in the 1970s and 1980s.

 In the 1950s, the first social and cultural clubs, such as the Al-Oruba Club and the Al-Nasr Club, emerged.
-However, it wasn't until the Al Jasrah Social and Cultural Club was established in 1971 that these clubs began to contribute significantly to the art scene.
+However, it wasn't until the Al Jasrah Social and Cultural Club was established in 1971 that such clubs began to contribute significantly to the art scene.